ucbdrive/skipnet/README.md

 ## SkipNet on CIFAR datasets
 All the model configuration and training/evaluation code are available under `./cifar`.
-If you want to train your own SkipNet, you can also follow the [document](cifar/README.md) under the same folder.
+If you want to train your own SkipNet, you can follow the [document](cifar/README.md) under the same folder.

 ## SkipNet on ImageNet datasets
 TBD